Beauty Product Diary

 - Kate

-The ULTA app does not let you easily see your own ratings nor create more than 1 list of products.
+Store apps like Sephora and Ulta are limited to their products and do not let you easily see your own ratings nor create more than 1 list of products.
 There are a few skin diary apps where you can set reminders to complete beauty routines, take skin progress photos, and log expiration dates, but none of the mobile apps allow reviews logs and multiple lists.

 Ranked by Type

-Cleansers & Masks
+Cleansers

 - Avène, Cleanance Cleansing Gel, $20 - This is a think gel that doesn't have any rough exfoliants.
 It's in a squeeze bottle so can be cut.
-Too bad it's plastic.

 - Fresh, Sugar Strawberry Exfoliating Face Wash, $33 - Dumb brand name, but I like this scrub a lot.
 I may have just been recovering from the wreckage the Ordinary products wrecked on my skin, but this really helped most of my acne clear up.
 It's in a squeeze bottle so can be cut.
-Too bad it's plastic.

 Moisturizers